 We are on record stating that these drill targets are, ‘as good as you get within a global setting for their respective stages’.
 The key driver in the next 12 months is proof of high-grade & our geological concepts, to confirm our models & interpretations with positive drill results.

-In addition to your management team & Board, please describe recent due diligence done by independent advisors, consultants & analysts.
+In addition to your management team & board, please describe recent due diligence done by independent advisors, consultants & analysts.
 Didn’t your largest shareholder also commission a study?

-Kincora has been through 5 technical reviews since mid-2017, including from 1) a leading natural resource private equity group, 2) the EBRD, 3/4) LIM Advisors (twice) and 5) New Prospect, all of which have resulted in capital being invested.
+Kincora has been through five technical reviews since mid-2017, including from 1) a leading natural resource private equity group, 2) the EBRD, 3/4) LIM Advisors (twice) and 5) New Prospect, all of which have resulted in capital being invested.